robertahunt/specify7-wiki/Specify-6-Remote-Access.md

 ssh -N -L3307:10.132.218.32:3306 demo@demo.specifycloud.org
 ```

-If the public key was setup correctly, you will not be prompted for a
+If the public key was setup correctly you will not be prompted for a
 password, and an SSH connection will be started.
 The tunnel will
 remain open until `Ctrl-C` is pressed.
 The tunnel may be left open
 between Specify 6 sessions, although if network connectivity is
-lossed, it may hang.
+lost the connection may hang.

 #### Windows